I. Scope

 V. Unsupervised Animals

-A. Except as provided for in Section VII, any unsupervised or uncontrolled animal on University property may be impounded and turned over to the appropriate animal control authority.
+Except as provided for in Section VII, any unsupervised or uncontrolled animal on university property may be impounded and turned over to the appropriate animal control authority.

 VI.
 Sick, Diseased, or Dangerous Animals

-A. Any dog or cat, for which no proof of current rabies vaccination (required by state and local laws) is available, which has bitten a person on University property and is subsequently trapped shall be turned over to the local animal control authorities.
+A. Any dog or cat, for which no proof of current rabies vaccination (required by state and local laws) is available, which has bitten a person on university property and is subsequently trapped or constrained shall be turned over to the local animal control authorities.

 VII.
 Exceptions

-D. Full-time administrative faculty that are provided on-campus residence as part of their employment with the university are permitted to own pets within the restrictions of their employment contract.
+F. Full-time administrative faculty, staff, or students that are provided on-campus residence as part of their employment with the university or lease a residence on university property are permitted to own pets within the restrictions of their employment contract and/or lease.

 A. Effective Date:

-This policy is effective upon the date of signature by the Executive Vice President for Finance and Administration and the Provost and Executive Vice President.
+This policy is effective upon the date of signature by the Senior Vice President and Chief Operating Officer and the Provost and Executive Vice President.

 B. Date of Most Recent Review: